pilatuswang/Udacity_P4/README.md

 # File Description
-The modeling details and results and be found in file:
+The modeling details and results and be found in file: dog_app_Chen.ipynb

 # Blog
-A medium blog is genrated.
-Please find the analysis here.
+A medium blog is genrated for this project: https://medium.com/p/1dc3b7f698eb/edit.

+# Reference
+This project refers to the ResNet 50 model on this resource https://github.com/lakshman533/Dog-Breed-Identifier